Dave Collins gives his reasons for using this pattern.

 Thorax hackle: Dark dun or, red game cock hackle, trimmed to a ‘V’ underneath

 I have used this pattern very successfully on both rivers, with the 1.5 lbs fish below taken at Winforton on the Wye towards the end of a Yellow May hatch in May 2010.
-The fish had studiously ignored my Yellow May emerger that had earlier caught 13 fish – it had already switched onto the Olive Upright’s!
+The fish had studiously ignored my Yellow May emerger that had earlier caught 13 fish – it had already switched onto the Olive Uprights!

 Olive Upright hatches were very significant on the Wye and the Usk, both in 2012 and particularly in 2013, and the fish below, of just under 2.5 lbs, was taken only a few miles from home on the middle Wye in May 2012.
 It was head and tailing in a foam lane when the Universal Olive Ducks Dun persuaded it to raise its head once more!

 In 2013, as on the Wye, the Olive Upright hatches at Ty Mawr were prodigious with duns coming down in flotillas at times.
-One day in mid May, between 11.45 and 2 p.m., I caught 23 trout from 12oz to 2 lbs, all on the Olive Upright Ducks Dun just like a mayfly hatch on a chalk stream!
+One day in mid-May, between 11.45 and 2 p.m., I caught 23 trout from 12oz to 2 lbs, all on the Olive Upright Ducks Dun just like a mayfly hatch on a chalk stream!
 Glyn Williams came along with me a couple of days later to “catch the hatch” and used this pattern again with considerable success and, amongst other fish, caught the beauty below.
 Like me, he has used DD variants ever since.

 When using these and other Ducks Dun variants, I tend to use Dilly Wax on the hackle and also carefully smear some on the tails as well, but take care not to get any on the body, which I wet first.
 I want the fly to sit in the film.
-Variants, based on the generic Duck’s Dun style, take fish that are rising and will also rise fish that are not, so are also useful as prospecting patterns.
+Variants, based on the generic Duck’s Dun style, take fish that are rising and will also raise fish that are not, so are also useful as prospecting patterns.

 I have no doubt that they attract fish that are feeding on duns, surface active nymphs, cripples and emergers.
-The generic Ducks Dun profile and footprint seen from below looks most enticing – the ventrally-trimmed, inverted hackle for legs, the tails for shuck or adult / nymph tails, a suitably coloured body in the film, and wings that could be taken for dun, cripple or emerger.
-The greased hackle also helps to keep the fly up, even if the CdC gets temporarily waterlogged, when for sure it’s not a dun imitation!
+The generic Ducks Dun profile and footprint as seen from below looks most enticing – the ventrally-trimmed, inverted hackle for legs, the tails for shuck or adult/nymph tails, a suitably coloured body in the film, and wings that could be taken for dun, cripple or emerger.
+The greased hackle also helps to keep the fly up, even if the CdC gets temporarily waterlogged when for sure it’s not a dun imitation!
 I presume that the effectiveness of this style of fly, and it’s attractiveness to fish, must in part be due to the variability in fishes perceptions of the life stage that it represents, and it’s that which makes it so versatile.
 Ducks Duns should simply be regarded much like any other generic tying style alongside F flies, paraduns, Klinkhamers, shuttlecocks, Elk Hair caddis etc.

 I use other variants as well – a small pattern for pale wateries and spurwings, another for small pale olives, and so on.
-If you see up-winged flies that you want to imitate, just grab a few, put them in bottle, take them home and tie a few of your own Duck’s Duns – you won’t regret it! the footprint and profile is deadly but, as always, size matters.
+If you see up-winged flies that you want to imitate, just grab a few, put them in a bottle, take them home and tie a few of your own Duck’s Duns – you won’t regret it! the footprint and profile are deadly but, as always, size matters.